 Freedom From Toxic Relationships

 “Sex and love addiction can be especially personal and challenging to talk about,” he says.
-“But when someone knows that their therapist has been in the same situation, when they know they’re speaking from experience and know recovery is possible, it creates an instant bond of trust and understanding.”
+“But when someone knows that their therapist and others at their rehab have been in the same situation, when they know they’re speaking from experience and know recovery is possible, it creates an instant bond of trust and understanding.”

 This Valentine’s Day, we asked Luke to share his expertise and experience in recognizing, treating and recovering from love addiction.